shakebugs/shake-docs/docs/android/users/user-registration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Your app user can be registered with Shake by calling the `Shake.registerUser` method.
+>Register your app users with Shake by calling the `Shake.registerUser` method.

 The passed _user identifier_ argument should ideally reflect the identifier that uniquely represents the user in your database.

-The example below shows registering users in a most common login flow.
-However, Shake's public method is intentionally called _register_ and not _logIn_ because contexts of user identification vary across apps.
+Shake's public method is intentionally called _register_ and not _logIn_ because user identification contexts vary across apps.

 Most apps communicate with their backend through the network layer which performs the URL request and asynchronously receives a callback with the request result.

-Successful registration request callback's body is a usual place where you would call the `Shake.registerUser` method, but not every context can be described in this documentation.
+That callback's body is a common place where developers call the `Shake.registerUser` method, but maybe your context is different.
-Make sure to call the method at the place where it best fits your app's flow.
+Make sure to call this method at the place where it fits your app's flow perfectly.

+IMAGE OF A RANDOM SIGN IN SCREEN + ILLUSTRATION

 <Tabs
   groupId="android"